mjfarooq/mjfarooq.github.io/content/publication/ICC2022/index.md

 ---
-title: 'Proactive and Resilient UAV Orchestration for QoS Driven Connectivity and Coverage of Ground Users'
+title: 'Resilient UAV Formation for Coverage and Connectivity of Spatially Dispersed Users'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here